canonical-web-and-design/practices/coding/react.md

 # React coding standards

-This document outlines our standards for writing React applications.
+This document outlines our standards for writing React applications and components.

-## Starting a new Project
+## Starting a new React Project
-We recommend [create-react-app](https://github.com/facebook/create-react-app) for bootstrapping a new project, and avoid ejecting as long as feasible.
+When starting a new react application, we recommend [create-react-app](https://github.com/facebook/create-react-app) for bootstrapping the project.
+Avoid [ejecting](https://facebook.github.io/create-react-app/docs/available-scripts#npm-run-eject) as long as feasible to make updating dependencies easier.

 ### Preferred libraries
 All projects should generally use the following: